cran/piecepackr/README.md

 ### Why does the package sometimes use a different font then the one I instructed it to use for a particular symbol?

-Some of R's graphic devices (`cairo_pdf`, `svg`, bitmap devices like `png`) use `Cairo` which uses `fontconfig` to select fonts. `fontconfig` picks what it thinks is the 'best' font and sometimes it annoyingly decides that the font to use for a particular symbol is not the one you asked it to use. (although sometimes the symbol it chooses instead still looks nice in which case maybe you shouldn't sweat it).
+Some of R's graphic devices (`cairo_pdf()`, `svg()`, and `png()`) use `Cairo` which uses `fontconfig` to select fonts. `fontconfig` picks what it thinks is the 'best' font and sometimes it annoyingly decides that the font to use for a particular symbol is not the one you asked it to use (although sometimes the symbol it chooses instead still looks nice in which case maybe you shouldn't sweat it).
 It is hard but not impossible to [configure which fonts](https://eev.ee/blog/2015/05/20/i-stared-into-the-fontconfig-and-the-fontconfig-stared-back-at-me/) are dispatched by fontconfig.
 A perhaps easier way to guarantee your symbols will be dispatched would be to either make a new font and